Author Guidelines

 CONCLUSION

-State the conclusions in a few sentences in lucid manner at the end of the paper.
+State the conclusions in a few sentences in a lucid manner at the end of the paper.
 Conclusions must be drawn considering the strengths and weaknesses of the study.
-Emphasize clinical significance of the study.
+Emphasize the clinical significance of the study.

 ACKNOWLEDGEMENT(S)

 Author(s) may acknowledge the support obtained in the study.
-It should be typed in a new page.
+It should be typed on a new page.
 Acknowledge only persons who have contributed to the scientific content or provided technical support.
 Sources of financial support should be mentioned.

 Tables